The Effects of Interaction Functions Between Two Cellular Automata: Apparent Open-Ended Evolution

 The Poincar\'e recurrence time $t_P$ of a finite, deterministic, bounded, and dynamical model provides a time constraint on when it will repeat exactly.
 For 1-dimensional ECA, $t_P = 2^w$, where $w$ is the number of cells in a single CA state.
 This is because an ECA can, at most, express every possible state in its evolutionary state trajectory, and because the update rule $r$ is fixed, visiting the same state more than once would cause the state trajectory to repeat itself exactly.

-{\it unbounded evolution}\cite{me2017} is the ability for a single CA model $c \in C$ embedded within a larger system $u$ of two interacting CA ($c_1$ and $c_2$) to defy the Poincar\'e recurrence time by repeating its patterns of expressed states $s(t_1),s(t_2),s(t_3) \ldots s(t_r)$ in a time greater than $t_P$.
-Because $c_1$ and $c_2$ within $u$ are \textit{not} isolated and do \textit{not} evolve under a single, unchanging update rule like ECAs, the $t_P$ that $c$ needs to ``beat'' is determined by the $t_P$ of an ECA with the same size $w$ as $c$.
+{\it Unbounded evolution}\cite{me2017} is the ability for a single CA model $c$ embedded within a larger system $u$ of two interacting CA ($c_1$ and $c_2$) to defy the Poincar\'e recurrence time by repeating its patterns of expressed states $s(t_1),s(t_2),s(t_3) \ldots s(t_r)$ in a time greater than $t_P$.
+Because $c_1$ and $c_2$ within $u$ are \textit{not} isolated and do \textit{not} evolve under a single, unchanging update rule like ECA, the $t_P$ that $c$ needs to ``beat'' is determined by the $t_P$ of an ECA with the same size $w$ as $c$.

-\begin{mydef} : A finite, deterministic, and bounded dynamical system $u$, which can be decomposed into subsystems $c_1 \in C$ and $c_2 \in C$ that interact according to a function $f$, exhibits unbounded evolution if there exists a recurrence time $t_r$ in $c_1$ or $c_2$ such that $s_{f}(t)=s(t_1),s(t_2),s(t_3) \ldots s(t_r)$ is non-repeating for $t_r>t_P$, where $t_P$ is the Poincar\'e recurrence time for an equivalent isolated (non-interacting) system $c \in C$. \end{mydef}
+\begin{mydef} : A finite, deterministic, and bounded dynamical system $u$, which can be decomposed into subsystems $c_1$ and $c_2$ that interact according to a function $f$, exhibits unbounded evolution if there exists a recurrence time $t_r$ in $c_1$ or $c_2$ such that $s_{f}(t)=s(t_1),s(t_2),s(t_3) \ldots s(t_r)$ is non-repeating for $t_r>t_P$, where $t_P$ is the Poincar\'e recurrence time for an equivalent isolated (non-interacting) system $c$. \end{mydef}

-Here, $f$ is the interaction rule function between $c_1$ and $c_2$, defined in section~\ref{sec:model}.
-Because the state evolution (trajectory) of $c$ is compared to counterfactual state trajectories of ECAs of the same size, this implies that ECAs are inherently incapable of unbounded evolution. \textit{Innovation} is defined as\cite{me2017}:
+Here, $f$ is the interaction function between $c_1$ and $c_2$, defined in Section~\ref{sec:model}.
+Because the state evolution (trajectory) of $c$ is compared to counterfactual state trajectories of ECA of the same size, this implies that ECA are inherently incapable of unbounded evolution. \textit{Innovation} is defined as\cite{me2017}:

-\begin{mydef} : A finite, deterministic, and bounded dynamical system $u$, which can be decomposed into subsystems $c_1 \in C$ and $c_2 \in C$ that interact according to a function $f$, exhibits innovation if there exists a state trajectory $s_{f}(t)=s(t_1),s(t_2),s(t_3) \ldots s(t_r)$ that is not contained in the set of all possible state trajectories $\{ s_I \}$ for an equivalent isolated (non-interacting) system $c \in C$. \end{mydef}
+\begin{mydef} : A finite, deterministic, and bounded dynamical system $u$, which can be decomposed into subsystems $c_1$ and $c_2$ that interact according to a function $f$, exhibits innovation if there exists a state trajectory $s_{f}(t)=s(t_1),s(t_2),s(t_3) \ldots s(t_r)$ that is not contained in the set of all possible state trajectories $\{ s_I \}$ for an equivalent isolated (non-interacting) system $c$. \end{mydef}